diyhue/diyHue/README.md

 I create this project in order to have all lights in my house remotely managed.
 I choose Philips Hue API because there are lot of smartphone applications available and official one looks very good.
 HUE bridge is created in PHP with mysql database as backend for storing data.
 For tests i use a Raspberry Pi and OrangePi Zero, both are working with no lag.

 Light controllers are ESP8266 based devices.
 Is possible to setup more lights per strip to create nice scenes.
-Bridge is able to autodiscover lights, but i recommend lights to have a dhcp reservation with an ip between x.x.x.1 <-> x.x.x.20 to be descovered on first scan, because entire subnet scan require more time than official application wait.
+Bridge is able to autodiscover lights on same network

 Currently there is support just for rgb and rgbw neo pixel strips (library used: https://github.com/Makuna/NeoPixelBus)